PersonalDataPipeline/pdpl-cli/docs/decisions/004-scheduling-runs.md

 ]
 ```

 On the next pass, the getter would pick up the task and run it instead of the default.
-Once complete, it would add a standard entry for the next run.
+Once complete, it would add a standard entry for the next run (see above).

+I think this should work fine in the happy path but this might not work as just a JSON file stored locally and accessed directly by the getter script, especially if the different APIs all share a single queue.
+I started thinking about a separate service that manages the queue, locks the state during read/write, accepts requests to read/alter the queue ... but I think that's overkill for this initial build.

+If the queue is saved per API, then a single instance does not need to take into account multiple processes accessing it.
+We can mostly assume that by the time one starts, the last run as ended.
+Though we should be wary of how often then processes are triggered.
+If we start triggering every few minutes then there is a chance that one process could empty the queue, next process sees an empty queue and starts a historic run, then the other process finishes and stores a standard run.

 ## Consequences

-> What becomes easier or more difficult to do because of this change?
+- Historic runs requiring pagination becomes possible with this system.
+This allows many calls over time to avoid rate limits and being bad citizens.
+- Error re-tries become possible.
+- State is now stored with the data files, which I think is, overall, a good thing.
+A new instance of the service could be hooked to the same file system and pick up where it left off.

 ## Decision

-> What is the change that we're proposing and/or doing?
+- Building a per-API queue as a flat JSON file
+- Each run will add something in the queue for the next run